-The administrative staff at the central office of the NLSI, forms the organizational and collaborative hub for the domestic and international teams.
-The NLSI teams are supported through multiple year cooperative agreements with NASA.
+The administrative staff at the SSERVI central office forms the organizational and collaborative hub for the domestic and international teams.
+The SSERVI teams are supported through multiple year cooperative agreements with NASA.

-The NLSI recognizes the importance of stimulating lunar science throughout the entire community, leveraging additional research by connecting others to the Institutes’ currently funded teams.
-Most notably, the NLSI organizes and sponsors the annual Lunar Science Forum, held at Moffett Field, California, which brings together several hundred researchers to discuss topics ranging from modeling to mission science.
+SSERVI recognizes the importance of stimulating science throughout the entire community, leveraging additional research by connecting others to the Institutes’ currently funded teams.
+Most notably, SSERVI organizes and sponsors the annual Science Forum, held at Moffett Field, California, which brings together several hundred researchers to discuss topics ranging from modeling to mission science.
 The Director’s Seminar Series brings the community together via monthly videoconferences that are archived for future reference.
 The Focus Groups mobilize expertise across the community on relevant topics developed at a grass roots level.
-The NLSI Workshops Without Walls, held in virtual space, provide travel-free conferences with recognized leaders on topics of current interest.
+The Institute’s Workshops Without Walls, held in virtual space, provides travel-free conferences with recognized leaders on topics of current interest.

-The NLSI has developed a wide, diverse program for lunar professional development: support of the Next Gen Lunar Scientists and Engineers; founding of the LunGradCon, a dedicated science conference for graduate students; support of multiple NASA Postdoctoral Fellowships; coordination of a student exchange and training program; and student award competitions at the Lunar Science Forum.
+The NASA Lunar Science Institute, predecessor to the Solar System Exploration Research Virtual Institute (SSERVI), developed a wide, diverse program for professional development that will grow under the SSERVI banner: support of the Next Gen Lunar Scientists and Engineers; founding of the LunGradCon, a dedicated science conference for graduate students; support of multiple NASA Postdoctoral Fellowships; coordination of a student exchange and training program; and student award competitions at the Science Forum.

-A special focus on the importance of education and public outreach (EPO) can be found in the well-developed activities of each team, including several over-arching programs led by the central office (Click Here to view the PDF of our brochure).
+A special focus on the importance of education and public outreach (EPO) can be found in the well-developed activities of each team, including several over-arching programs led by the central office.